 Section 3.
 Notice and Agenda

-The Chairperson of each committee shall be responsible for the compiling, distribution of meeting notices, and providing a copy to the Communication Coordinators.
+The Chairperson of each Committee shall be responsible for developing and distributing meeting notices, and providing a copy to the Network Secretary or designee.

 Section 4.
 Conduct of Network Committee Meetings

-The committee’s chairperson shall conduct meetings of standing and ad hoc committees.
-Committee meetings shall be ordinarily conducted in an informal manner, but may be conducted by Robert’s Rules of Order (revised edition), as deemed appropriate by the committee chairperson.
-Minutes of every committee meeting shall be taken and maintained by the committee chairperson or their appointed assistant.
-The minutes must be forwarded to the Communication Coordinator of the Executive Committee within 10 business days of the meeting.
+The Committee’s Chairperson shall conduct meetings of Standing Committees, Subcommittees, and Ad Hoc Committees.
+Committee meetings shall be ordinarily conducted in an informal manner but may be conducted by Robert’s Rules of Order (revised edition), as deemed appropriate by the Committee Chairperson.
+Minutes of every Committee Meeting shall be taken and maintained by the Committee Chairperson or designee.
+The minutes must be forwarded to the Network Secretary, or designee, within 10 business days of the meeting.

 Section 5.
 Frequency

-Except as otherwise provided in the Governance Charter, standing committees shall meet as necessary.
-Ad hoc committees shall meet at the frequency determined by their chairperson.
+Except as otherwise provided in the Governance Charter, Standing Committees shall meet as necessary.
+Ad Hoc Committees shall meet at the frequency determined by their Chairperson.

 Section 6.
 Composition and Duties of the Review Committee

-Due to the nature of the activities of the Review/Nominating Committee, the Governance Charter will establish the composition and duties of the Review.
+Due to the nature of the activities of the Review Committee, the Governance Charter will establish the composition and duties of the Review.
 Frequency of meetings shall be established by the Coordinator contingent on the funding schedules.

 The Review Committee will be comprised of representatives from the following stakeholders: Government,

-non-profit housing developer, faith based organization, community action agency, Community Coordinating Council
+non-profit housing developer, faith-based organization, community action agency, Community Coordinating Council

 (the multi-purpose collaborative body).